aminbeigi/aminbeigi.com/README.md

 ## Description

-This repository hosts the source code for my personal website, [aminbeigi.com](http://aminbeigi.com/), where I showcase my projects and interests.
+This repository hosts the source code for my personal website and blog, [aminbeigi.com](http://aminbeigi.com/).

 The website is built using React, Typescript and Vite.